Doctor in Dr Vishal Jogi - Arpan Neurology Centre

 - Saddle anaesthesia: A tumour in the spinal column compressing on the lower spinal nerves presents as loss of anaesthesia around the genitals and buttocks.
 This again needs to be immediately looked at by the neurologist.

 If you have any of the above symptoms, visit your neurologist, and ruling out serious causes is reason enough to cheer!
+In case you have a concern or query you can always consult an expert & get answers to your questions!

 You might be aware that the Parkinson’s diseases is related to the nervous system and is a progressive disorder that impairs movement.
 The cause of the illness is still unknown, but certain factors like environmental triggers and genetics may play a part in this regard.
 There are several myths about this condition that are prevalent among people.
 Some of them are listed below along with the facts.